morse-simulator/morse/doc/morse/what_new.rst

 - Socket middleware now accepts the keyword 'port' to specify on which port you want the socket binds itself.
+- It is now possible to synchronise with an external clock using the socket middleware.
+See the documentation of **time_sync** in :doc:`user/middlewares/socket`.

 Moos
 ++++